Nevin-Adatte/Top-100-Coders/profile/nevinvadatte@mulearn.md

-#### Leadership and Influence: `required field`
+#### Leadership and Influence:

-- explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.
+-

 #### Networking: `required field`

-- explain your networking skills and how you plan to engage with the Top 100 community.
-Outline how you will influence and lead others in your respective field.
+- Part of the Gtech Mulearn Web Development and pygrammars as a student and mentor.
+I've encountered some truly exceptional individuals.
+- Co-founder of Iniciohive, a freelance company with 5 members.
+- Found Many great people from the NASTech event by NASSCOM.

 #### As a Top 100 Member: `required field`